Toronto corridor into the US

 What the Canadian register costs in America.

-• Toronto proof points (Canadian Council of Chief Executives standing, Rotman alumni networks, TSX listing, Canadian institutional awards) do not carry as commercial peer-set signals to a US enterprise procurement reader, US wholesale buyer, or US institutional investor on their own.
+• Toronto proof points (Canadian Council of Chief Executives standing, Rotman alumni networks, TSX listing, Canadian institutional awards) do not carry as commercial peer-set signals to a US enterprise procurement buyer, US wholesale buyer, or US institutional investor on their own.

 • Canadian operators with deep US capital-market presence (cross-listed on NYSE) often have stronger US-facing collateral than Canadian operators selling into US enterprise procurement directly.
 The capital-markets register and the procurement register are different problems.